Bad Faith Insurance: What It Is & When You Can Sue Your Insurer

 Recognizing when to seek legal representation can significantly impact your case outcome.
 Early attorney involvement preserves evidence and builds a strong record of misconduct that insurers can't dismiss.

-Hire an attorney immediately when your insurer denies claims without policy justification, delays payments beyond reasonable timeframes, fails to conduct proper investigations, ignores your communications, refuses to defend covered lawsuits, or engages in obstructive tactics like repetitive document requests or shifting explanations.
+Hire an attorney immediately when your insurer denies claims without policy justification, delays payments beyond statutory timeframes, fails to conduct proper investigations, ignores your communications, refuses to defend covered lawsuits, or engages in obstructive tactics like repetitive document requests or shifting explanations.

 Attorneys experienced in bad faith litigation understand insurance regulations and can identify violations you might miss.
 They preserve critical evidence before it disappears, file complaints with insurance regulators, and handle negotiations while you focus on recovery.
 Insurers often change their position once an attorney gets involved, recognizing they face serious liability exposure.